Prenuptial agreements are legally binding in the event of a divorce, but there are situations in which one of the spouses may challenge it.

 - You were impaired when you signed.
 A prenup may be challenged if one of the parties was suffering an illness, on heavy medications, or was under the influence of alcohol or drugs at the time.

 For trusted, experienced legal guidance in creating a prenup or in challenging the provisions of one in your divorce case, reach out to Scott M. Brown & Associates.
-Contact our Webster prenuptial agreement attorneys and request a confidential consultation today.
+Contact our League City prenuptial agreement attorneys and request a confidential consultation today.